Koredotcom/SearchAssist-Toolkit/Extraction/SalesforceCustomExtractionUtility/README.md

     #SSL Verification
     #Set to "False" if SSL Verification is not needed, otherwise set to "True"
     ssl=""

+    #If you need the details of specific documents you can enter their article ids or leave it as empty
+    itemIds=""

     ```

 5. **Create and activate a virtual environment**: